 One newer trend with scarfs is pockets.
 I think this is such a great idea.
 Pockets make life more convenient.
 (I love dresses with pockets too).
 If you want to get a little fancy, you can try an infinity scarf with a hidden pocket.
 You can hide your valuables inside the hidden pocket.
 That could be very handy especially if there is a risk of pickpockets where you are going.
 I also found a few scarfs with pockets that also had hats attached, so you would have one less thing to bring along.

 I don’t like to wear a hat because it messes up my hair, but when in extreme weather it is a necessity.
 If I have to wear one, I want it to be warm and look cute!
 I actually got my favorite hat at a small shop in Notting Hill in London and I have also found some nice ones in Chinatown in NYC.
-Amazon also has a great selection.
+Amazon also has a great selection, so I am sure you can find one you like to include add to your packing list for your winter trip.
 I even found one that you can wear when you have your hair up in a ponytail.

 Dry lips in cold weather is pretty much a given so be sure to take some chapstick along when you travel during the winter months.
-If it’s tinted and can double as your lipstick, that’s even better, especially when you are trying to travel light.
+If it’s tinted and can double as your lipstick, that’s even better, especially when you are trying to pack light for winter travel.

 Ok, maybe these aren’t essentials but I’m adding them here as a bonus because they are really cute.
 They are like short legwarmers.
 I think they would go perfectly with jeans and could add a nice pop of color to your outfit.